-- Behind the Meter and energy only generation should be modeled at the average historic MW output during the previous year's 10 highest load hours for the study area each hour being selected from a different day. - No study areas will be defined less than a peak load of 1500 MW. - Generator reactive output will be reduced in proportion to the MW scaling reduction for any generation that is modeled below the rated capability. - The 90/10 load adder is assumed to be at 0.8 power factor. - Normal and emergency ratings included in the power flow will be those applied in Operations (at 35C). - PARs located within PJM may be operated as needed subject to the appropriate agreements (if any) and PJM Operating Company practices.
-The PJM/NYISO PAR flows will be set according to Attachment B Section (B.3) (VII) (P). - The forecast 90/10 MW load for the area under test will be reduced by the available DR (in MW).
-The greater of the 90/10 MW load in the area under test reduced by DR or the 50/50 load, will be used as the MW load in the area being tested.
+- Behind the Meter and energy only generation should be modeled at the average historic MW output during the previous year's 10 highest load hours for the study area each hour being selected from a different day.
+If this historic information is not available, then these units will be turned off in the power flow model and not included in the load deliverability study. - Merchant Transmission Facilities, capable of meeting the requirements under the PJM Tariff to obtain Firm Transmission Withdrawal Rights, will be modeled at the greater of their long-term firm transmission service reservation value or Firm Transmission Withdrawal Rights.
+Refer to Exhibit 4. - No study areas will be defined with less than a peak load of 1500 MW. - Generator reactive output will be reduced in proportion to the MW scaling reduction for any generation that is modeled below the rated capability. - The 90/10 load adder is assumed to be at 0.8 power factor. - Normal and emergency ratings included in the power flow will be those applied in Operations (at 35C). - PARs located within PJM may be operated as needed subject to the appropriate agreements (if any) and PJM Operating Company practices.
+The PJM/NYISO PAR flows will be set according to Attachment B Section (B.3) (VII) (P). - If the forecast 90/10 MW load minus the available DR (MW) is less than the 50/50 MW load, then the 50/50 MW load will be used in the area being tested.
+If this situation arises, then the 50/50 MVAR load will need to be adjusted upwards to account for the reduction of the 90/10 MW load to the 50/50 MW load at the same power factor as the 50/50 load instead of at the higher power factor of the 90/10 load, i.e., DR is assumed to have the same power factor as the 50/50 load.